Basement-Renovator/basement-renovator/README.md

 ### F.A.Q.

+*How do I use the 'InstaPreview' tool?*
+- Open `settings.ini` in the BR folder in a text editor.
+Add a line that says: `InstallFolder=(...)`.
+Where (...) would be the location of the install folder
+ (same as the 'ModsFolder' minus the '/mods' end).

 *How do I edit Repentance rooms?*

 - Open `settings.ini` in the BR folder in a text editor.
 Add a line that says: `CompatibilityMode=Repentance`.
 Other valid values are `Rebirth`, `Afterbirth`, `Afterbirth+`, and `Antibirth`